dperique/Kuul_periodics/README.md

 * Automate the instantiation of CronJob templates and applying them to the Kuul k8s cluster
   * Create a repo for adding new Kuul jobs
     * This could be adding more lines to your list of jobs that use templates
-  * Upon merge of PRs that add new jobs, have automation that instantiates the templates and applies them to the Kuul k8s cluster.
+  * Upon merge of PRs that add new jobs, let the automation instantiate the templates and apply them to the Kuul k8s cluster.
-  * Upon merge of PRs that remove jobs, have automation that removes the CronJobs from the Kuul k8s cluster.
+  * Upon merge of PRs that remove jobs, let the automation remove the CronJobs from the Kuul k8s cluster.
   * The repo should have a way to add default nodeSelector labels or other labels for CronJobs that need to run on custom k8s nodes.